 ISO 3166-2 country subdivision code.
-For countries with multiple levels of subdivision (for example, nations within the United Kingdom), this specific subdivision.
+For countries with multiple levels of subdivision (for example, nations within the United Kingdo specific subdivision.

 The special value NO REGION is given for countries that do not have ISO country subdivision codes.
-For example, NO REGION is given for IF Aland Islands (country code AX, illustrated below).
+For example, NO REGION is give Aland Islands (country code AX, illustrated below).

 These region values are the subdivision part only.
-For typical use, a subdivision is normally formatted with its associated country code.
-The illustrates constructing an ISO 3166-2 two-part country and subdivision code from the respective variables:
+For typical use, a subdivision is normally formatted with its associated country coc illustrates constructing an ISO 3166-2 two-part country and subdivision code from the respective variables:

 '''

-declare local var.code STRING;
+1 declare local var.code STRING;

 if (client.geo.country_code != "") {

-3

 set var.code = client.geo.country_code;

 if (client.geo.region != "NO REGION" && client.geo.region != "?") {

+set var.code = var.code + "-" + client.geo.region;

 5

-set var.code = var.code + "-" + client.geo.region;

 6

-7
+}

 }

 '''